-- c.
+- b.
+The number of acres and any relevant deed references. - c.
 Adjoining land ownership - d.
-Metes and bounds, or similar means of identification.
+Metes and bounds, or similar means of identification. - e.

-e.
 Depict any outstanding rights such as easements, rights-of-ways, and/or deed restrictions.
 For example, easements for power lines or private access.
-The easements/ROWs/Leases must be shown on the map - this is a requirement of the National Park Service.
+The easements/ROWs/Leases must be f.

-f.
 If the recreation area includes any ineligible facilities, identify these facilities on the map.
 Examples of ineligible facilities are schools, police stations, fire stations, senior centers, city/county offices, cell towers, community buildings, historic buildings, and private in-holdings/leases.